8 days in no man’s land - How (not) to prepare for a solo hike in the wild

 - Regular undies.
 You can consider taking a second pair: I had just one that I washed in the streams.

 - Tropics bucket hat.
 Protection from the sun and to keep the head net away from your skin.
-Maybe not with colours like this but you get the idea.

 - Headnet.
 I know, it looks ridiculous.
 But especially in Scotland you’ll be a happy carrier (and I won’t tell anyone).
 I didn’t have one the first time around and I lived to be sorry.